MPC2grim911/Aces/README-meeting-log.md

 //10.15.18
 I've had no internet or power for the whole day unfortunately...
 The santa ana winds had my whole neighborhood in a blackout.
 I'll see what I can do for now.
 -A
 Update: I've read the entire document thoroughly now.
 I'm going to try to solve the problem with pseudo code on a piece of paper for now.
-The minimal AI challenge seems really easy, we just need to get the gold one time and our average will be high enough. -A
+For the minimal AI, the file by default passes this test.
+We just need to have it compile on openlabs to get past this check because the average default score is 0 which is higher than -10.